enkidevs/curriculum/python/python-core/populate-a-dictionary-exercise/populate-a-dictionary-exercise.md

 setupCode:
   startingPoint: |
     # 👋 Welcome to the Python coding playground.
-    # Use these keys:
-    keys = ['ID', 'Age']
+    # Create a dictionary
+    # Save the values in a different variable
+    # Save the keys in a different variable
+    # Clear the dictionary

-    # Populate this dictionary:
+    # Use this dictionary:
     person = {}

 ---